Prozilla/Nexilis-App/README.md

 To start using your modified version of Nexilis, you will need to be running two commands simultaneously: `npm run start|ios|android|web` and `npm run server`.
 I recommend using two terminals, one for each command.
 Here's what each command does:

 - `npm run start|ios|android|web` - Tells Expo to start the application.
 When you make any changes to your application, it will automatically be rebuilt.
 You can optionally specify a platform to run the application on.
 I recommend using `npm run web` for testing, as this will open the application in your browser.
-- `npm run server` - This command starts an Express server with a very simple [API](api) that allows Reddit authorization.
+- `npm run server` - This command starts an Express server with a very simple [API](api) that makes the Reddit authorization work.
 Therefore, running this command is obsolete if you do not plan on using the authorization functionality.

 ## History
 This is the mobile app version of [Nexilis](https://nexilis.netlify.app/) [(repo)](https://github.com/Prozilla/Nexilis), a website powered by the Reddit API.